steeleb/State-of-the-Lake/README.md

-Repository for Lake Sunapee Protective Association State of the Lake report
+Repository for Lake Sunapee Protective Association State of the Lake report and community-oriented figures